Flea-Market & Mercari Points | Gain via touchpoints, proceeds, and payment even without routing cashback

 💡

 The core of flea-market + points is "routing cashback doesn't apply, but you gain via three points — registration perks, using proceeds, and choosing payment."
 Cashing out home clutter and spending those proceeds with a cashback payment turns decluttering into a budget plus.
+Think in terms of "take-home = sale price − selling fee − postage" and keep shipping and materials costs low too.
 It's a solid category you can start with zero capital, but if proceeds grow, watch fees, expiry, and taxation.
 Do it within the scope of organizing clutter and in line with the terms.

 FAQ